alfredkakuli/capacitor-printer-service/README.md

 # lidta-capacitor-bl-printer

 Print directly to bl printer
-Vurrently only available for android devices
+Currently only available for android devices

 ## Install